What is Lean?

 Respect for people – the principle that every team member should be actively engaged in their own development as well as the design and running of their own workplace.
 The belief in teamwork and respect using Kaizen (small-step improvement) is key to making Lean work.

-Continual Improvement – once respect is established, team members feel able to contribute to Kaizen – improvement in the workplace processes by relentless focus on reducing and removing waste activities, understanding the current situation in your workplace and using disciplined steps to achieve the future objectives.
+Continual Improvement – once respect is established, team members feel able to contribute to Kaizen – small step improvement in workplace processes – by relentless focus on reducing and removing waste activities, understanding the current situation in your workplace and using disciplined steps to achieve the future objectives.

 So now you can:

 As an individual – introduce and use simple Lean techniques like the Waste Walk to record and then act on any waste activity that you see.
-This way can lead to a wider realization in your organization that Lean is the way to go.
+This way can lead to a wider realization in your organization that Lean is the way forward.

 As an organization – you can design the overall structure of a Lean organization that allows everyone to contribute to the creation of a streamlined, efficient Lean system.
 Don’t worry – you will almost certainly not be starting from scratch: you will already have elements of a Lean system in place.